 Materials for Nuclear Applications

-For students specializing in applied plasma physics or fusion technology, subjects recommended in addition to 22.101 are:
+For students specializing in applied plasma physics or fusion technology, additional recommended subjects include:

 |22.611J||Introduction to Plasma Physics I|